-- 4.1 The communities within, or adjacent to, the forest management area should be given opportunities for employment, training, and other services. - 4.1.
-NTFP.1 Local communities shall be given preference to NTFP resources in the forest management area before other third parties. - 4.2 Forest management should meet or exceed all applicable laws and/or regulations covering health and safety of employees and their families. - 4.2.
+4.1 The communities within, or adjacent to, the forest management area should be given opportunities for employment, training, and other services.

+- 4.1.
+NTFP.1 Local communities shall be given preference to NTFP resources in the forest management area before other third parties. - 4.1 NTFP.2 The FME shall give the opportunity for involving the local communities to NTFP collection/harvest and processing.

+4.2 Forest management should meet or exceed all applicable laws and/or regulations covering health and safety of employees and their families.

+- 4.2.
 NTFP.1 Wages and other benefits (health, retirement, workers' compensation, housing, food) for workers involved in NTFP harvest operations shall be consistent with (not lower than) prevailing local standards. - 4.2.
-NTFP.2 NTFP harvest and processing methods and facilities shall protect the safety and health of both workers and end consumers. - 4.4 Management planning and operations shall incorporate the results of evaluations of social impact.
+NTFP.2 NTFP harvest and processing methods and facilities shall protect the safety and health of both workers and end consumers.

-Consultations shall be maintained with people and groups directly affected by management operations. - 4.4.
+4.4 Management planning and operations shall incorporate the results of evaluations of social impact.
+Consultations shall be maintained with people and groups directly affected by management operations.

+- 4.4.
 NTFP.1 Social impacts of NTFP harvest and commercialisation by the FME or third parties on local communities shall be addressed and incorporated into management planning, particularly respecting subsistence NTFP users. - 4.4.
-NTFP.2 Negative social and cultural impacts on local communities resulting from the influx of NTFP harvesters or commercialisation of NTFPs shall be minimised.
+NTFP.2 Negative social and cultural impacts on local communities resulting from the influx of NTFP harvesters or commercialisation of NTFPs shall be minimised. - 4.4.

-4.4.
 NTFP.3 Social impact evaluations shall consider the perspective of NTFP harvesters and local users.

-PRINCIPLE #5: BENEFITS FROM THE FOREST
+PRINCIPLE # 5: BENEFITS FROM THE FOREST